 - The program can be completed in four years (full time) if the student follows our recommended sequence.
 Students also have the option of part-time study.
 Applicable transfer credit may be used to satisfy some program requirements, thus shortening the completion time.

-- The online psychology bachelor degree is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The online psychology bachelor degree is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 The Psychology Program is flexible and designed to meet the needs of students with different backgrounds and career goals.
 Students take a required "Careers in Psychology" course in which they begin developing a career plan that is revised in consultation with their academic advisor to insure that it meets their current and future goals.